Help: Tags

 This policy exists to make search results more predictable and objective.

-Note that you can use lore tags to describe the stated genders of the characters, rather than the visible ones.
+Note that you can use Lore tags to describe the stated genders of the characters, rather than the visible ones.

 Forbidden characters